-Find the most up-to-date information regarding COVID-19 resources and hours of operation on the Rutgers University - Newark Campus.
+Find the most up-to-date information regarding the COVID-19 Vaccine on the Rutgers University - Newark Campus

 At Rutgers University–Newark, our supportive, responsive team will coach you to be the best version of yourself.
 And, if you are a friend or faculty member who is concerned about a student, we’ll help you help them.

 You may visit the Counseling Center for many reasons, such as adjusting to college life, making decisions, or working out problems in relationships.
 Or, you may already be dealing with a diagnosis of depression, anxiety, bipolar disorder, or post-traumatic stress disorder.

 Even if you don’t have a mental health diagnosis, you may feel like you need additional support in dealing with challenges.
 Counseling in general can provide a safe place to discuss the issues you are dealing with and help you find healthy ways to cope.

 First, we listen, then we connect you with the best psychological, psychiatric, or other support for your needs.

 Individual and Group Counseling - We offer two types of free counseling: Individual and group.
 In individual sessions, you can work with one of our counselors to manage your emotions, deal with stress or trauma, or develop healthier coping tools.
 In a group scenario, you will also work with a trained counselor while listening to peers who may be going through the same things.
 These groups bring together students who are struggling with anxiety or depression, survivors of trauma, those who want to learn how to better manage college life, and many more.

 Psychiatric Services - Our professionals can diagnose and treat the following: depression, bipolar disorder, panic disorder, obsessive-compulsive disorder or other mental illnesses.
 We will discuss your medication and treatment options so that we find a manageable plan that can help you succeed in college.